shopinvader/pattern-import-export/pattern_import_export_synchronize/README.rst

 2. attachment.queue of the appropriate type is generated, file is imported

-3. attachment.queue is executed -> patterned.import.export is generated
+3. attachment.queue is executed -> pattern.file is generated

-4. A job is generated that actually imports the synced file into Odoo, using the appropriate patterned export
+4. A job is generated that actually imports the synced file into Odoo, using the appropriate pattern file

 Exports
 =======